 You must also make sure that what you collect is proportionate and only what you need.

 Any personal information you store on computers or in paper files must only be accessible by people with permission to see it.
-You cannot pass it to other organisations unless you have permission or a just cause, such as giving staff details to a payroll bureau.
+You cannot pass it to other organisations unless you have permission to do so or a just cause, such as giving staff details to a payroll bureau.

 "I would recommend you seek advice from an expert," advises Driscoll.
 "But there are some things you can do yourself, such as set up passwords for each computer user in your firm, and password protect files that contain sensitive or valuable information."